d-negatu/d-negatu/README.md

 ## 👋 Hello, I’m Dagmawi Negatu

 I am a junior Computer Science, Mathematics, and Cyber Security student at Western Carolina University.
-I am seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.
+I am actively seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.

 ## Tech Stack